Welcome to the 2SD Class Blog!

 - What is the value of each digit?

 - How much is each digit worth?

 Elections of class representatives for both the School Council and the Eco-Council have been held.
-Candidates who wished to put themselves forward, or who were nominated by other members of the class, wrote and presented a short speech before secret ballots were held.
-The elected representatives will meet with the regularly to discuss relevant issues and feedback to the class.
+Candidates who wished to put themselves forward presented a short speech before secret ballots were held.
+The elected representatives will meet regularly with their respective councils to discuss relevant issues and feedback to the class.

 Building our Learning Powers

-We revisited how to develop our lifelong learning skills by building our learning powers.
-This will help us to approach and manage our learning calmly, confidently and creatively.
-We explored key learning behaviours through our good learning animals.
-These demonstrate what each learning power looks like in practice, and what we need to do in order to develop these skills.
+We have been revisiting how to develop our lifelong learning skills by building our learning powers.
+These will help us to approach and manage our learning calmly, confidently and creatively.
+We explored key learning behaviours through our good learning animals which demonstrate what each learning power looks like in practice, and what we need to do in order to develop these skills.